Kandy-IO/kandy-cpaas-java-sdk/tutorials/GetStarted.md

 ## Using the SDK

-cpaas-sdk uses Maven.
+cpaassdk uses Maven.
 At present the jars are available from a public [maven](https://mvnrepository.com) repository.

 Use the following dependency in your project to grab via Maven: